nguyentrunghieu3010/nodev10-typescript-designpatterns/README.md

 ## NodeJs Version 10 Design Patterns in TypeScript v.3.4.5
+# Design Principles #

+SOLID (SRP, OCP, LSP, ISP, DIP)

+### Single Responsibility ###
+    Testing – A class with one responsibility will have far fewer test cases Lower coupling – Less functionality in a single class will have fewer dependencies Organization – Smaller, well-organized classes are easier to search than monolithic ones
+### Open/Closed ###
+    Open for Extension - Easily for extending classes Closed for Modification - Easily for fixing bugs
+### Liskov Substitution ###
+    Replacements will not disrupting the behavior of our program
+### Interface Segregation ###
+    Larger interfaces should be split into smaller ones
+### Dependency Inversion ###
+    Decoupling of software modules

 # Design Patterns in TypeScript v.3.4.5 #

 Here are the implementations of the following design patterns in TypeScript v.3.4.5: